Teless/ChiefMastermind/README.md

 - JDK8 installed
 - Apache tomcat 7.x
 - MongoDB 3.x

+To run the server deploy the war file "chiefmastermind-1.0.war" in your tomcat server

 <h3 id="dbConfig">DB Configuration</h3>
 The API uses a mongoDB server, by default the applications connects to "localhost:27017" and creates the db "ChiefMastermind".
 If you need to change the connection you can edit the file "src/main/resources/development.properties" and change the configuration